megawac/lodash-modularize/README.md

 - Compile a custom modular `lodash.js` which imports the exact modules you use
 - Update references (e.g.) `require('lodash')` to `require('./src/custom-lodash'`
 - Supports AMD, CJS, ES6 and UMD
-- Natural recompilation: if you decide to output a build the tool supports simply recompiling the build if you decide to add/remove methods in the source.
+- Natural recompilation: if you decide to output a build (updating references), the tool recognizes `lodash` features coming from the output path (e.g. `lib/lodash.js`) in addition to regular lodash sources.
 - Supports using [lodash npm modules](https://www.npmjs.com/browse/keyword/lodash-modularized)
 - Other sweetness (see below and try `lodash-modularize --help`)